New Zealand national cricket team: 21st century

-New Zealand started the 2019 season with the mega event, the Cricket World Cup in England & Wales.
+New Zealand started the 2019 season with the Cricket World Cup in England & Wales.
 New Zealand had a terrific start to their World Cup campaign as they remained unbeaten and top of the table for their first six games.
-Their formed dipped after that initial burst as they managed to lose their next three group games convincingly and just managed to get through to the semis as the fourth placed team on net run-rate.
-They were tipped rank underdogs in their semi-final clash against table-toppers India, but managed to stun the favorites on the reserve day to enter their second consecutive final.
-The final ended up in heart-breaking manner as New Zealand missed out on the opportunity of lifting the World Cup for the first time by the barest of margins as they lost the match due to hitting fewer boundaries than England.
-This boundary countback rule was criticized by fans and media all over the world and a couple of months later ICC abolished this rule for future ICC events.
+Their formed dipped after that initial burst as they managed to lose their next three group games convincingly and only just managed to get through to the semi-finals on net run-rate.
+In the semi-final, they stunned favourites India on the reserve day to reach a second consecutive final.
+In the final, the scores were tied after 50 overs and again after the Super Over.
+England won by having hit more boundaries.
+This boundary countback rule was criticised and a couple of months later ICC abolished the rule.

-In December 2022, captain Kane Williamson stepped down as test captain with Tim Southee to replace him.
-Many people have said Tom Latham should have been named captained as he's already captained nine tests.
-Kane Williamson Will remains as the Blackcaps white-ball captain.